edamame-course/Metagenome/2016-07-15-metaG-sequencing-preprocessing.md

 Note that you can modify the ```fastq_quality_filter``` [script](http://hannonlab.cshl.edu/fastx_toolkit/commandline.html#fastq_quality_filter_usage) to trim to any specific length or quality level that you desire.
 As always, read the [manual](http://hannonlab.cshl.edu/fastx_toolkit/commandline.html#fastq_quality_filter_usage) for information on how to use a script.

-If when you are using your own data, the ```fastq_quality_filter``` complains about invalid quality scores, first try removing the -Q33 in the command.
-There are numerous types of quality scores and you may have older data which did not use the Q33 output.
+ There are numerous types of quality scores.
 For more information on fastq quality scores, [this is a good overview](http://en.wikipedia.org/wiki/FASTQ_format).

 For a sanity check, let's use the ```fastx_quality_stats``` script again to see what changed in our trimmed data files: